scoder/lupa/README.rst

 It complements Python very well.
-Lua is a language as dynamic as Python, but LuaJIT compiles it to very fast machine code, sometimes `faster than many other compiled languages`_ for computational code.
+Lua is a language as dynamic as Python, but LuaJIT compiles it to very fast machine code, sometimes faster than many statically compiled languages for computational code.
 The language runtime is extremely small and carefully designed for embedding.
 The complete binary module of Lupa, including a statically linked LuaJIT2 runtime, is only some 500KB on a 64 bit machine.

-.. _`faster than many other compiled languages`: http://shootout.alioth.debian.org/u64/performance.php?test=mandelbrot

 However, the Lua ecosystem lacks many of the batteries that Python readily includes, either directly in its standard library or as third